HSHKZ/holbertonschool-zero_day/README.md

 1. A README.md file at the root of the repository, describing the repository. / Un fichier README.md à la racine du référentiel, décrivant le référentiel.
 2. A README.md file in the git/ folder, describing the purpose of this sub-project. / Un fichier README.md dans le dossier git/, décrivant le but de ce sous-projet.

-- Tools Needed / Outils nécessaires :
+- Tools Needed / Outils nécessaires:

 1. Git: You should have Git installed on your system.
 Use the following command to install it on Ubuntu:
 1. Git : Git devrait être installé sur votre système.
 Utilisez la commande suivante pour l'installer sur Ubuntu: